iftas-org/resources/FediCheck/readme.md

 <td width="60%" valign="top">
 <h3>Unmanage Domains</h3>
 <p>You can Unmanage any domain FediCheck adds to your server, transferring control to you.
 This removes FediCheck's ability to retract the domain block in the future.</p>
+<p>If you manually edit a domain policy severity for a domain FediCheck placed on your server, or if you manually remove a domain FediCheck placed on your server, FediCheck will note this and cease managing that domain.
+This removes FediCheck's ability to rewrite the domain block in the future.</p>
 </td>
 <td width="40%" valign="top">
 <blockquote><img src="https://github.com/iftas-org/resources/assets/3419832/71eb2544-5c9c-42c9-bf9c-7157f0550940" /></blockquote>